stitchfix/heroku-buildpack-go/README.md

 ## Using with cgo

-This buildpack supports building with C dependencies via [cgo][cgo].
+The buildpack supports building with C dependencies via [cgo][cgo].
 You can set config vars to specify CGO flags to specify paths for vendored dependencies.
-For example, if you added C headers to and `includes` directory, add the config var `CGO_CFLAGS` with the value `-I/app/code/includes` and include the relevant header files in `includes/` in your app.
+The literal text of `${build_dir}` will be replaced with the directory the build is happening in.
+For example, if you added C headers to an `includes/` directory, add the following config to your app: `heroku config:set CGO_CFLAGS='-I${
+build_dir}/includes'`.
+Note the used of `''` to ensure they are not converted to local environment variables

 ## Using a development version of Go